Foreign guests to stay with local residents during Pravasi Bharatiya Divas meet in Indore | Politics

 Australia’s Member of Parliament Zaneta Mascarenhas will deliver a special address, while Jaishankar will give the inaugural speech at the January 8 event, the sources said.

-The PBD convention will begin on January 9 to commemorate the return of Mahatma Gandhi to India from South Africa on that date in 1915.
+The Pravasi Bharatiya Divas convention will begin on January 9 to commemorate the return of Mahatma Gandhi to India from South Africa on that date in 1915.

 The convention is the flagship event of the Ministry of External Affairs and provides an important platform to engage and connect with overseas Indians.
 It started in 2003 and was held every year till 2015 before turning into a biennial programme.